nguyentran0212/iegems-website/_posts/2025-10-17-review-Hidizs-ap80promax.md

 Today, we have a look at AP80 Pro Max, the result of a collaboration between Hidizs and Linsoul.

+Preambles
+===
+- In this review, I use the term "source" to denote a DAC+amp combo for brevity and convenience.
+- Sources do not make sounds.
+Therefore, when I say sources "sound" a certain way, I talk about the change they make to my IEMs and earphones.
+- I want my music to be crisp, clear, well-separated and form a 3D soundstage around my head.
+Sources that intensify those characteristics of my IEMs are considered "better".
+- The unit used for this review was a sample provided by Hidizs (Thank you!).
+The unit is launching on kickstarter at early bird price of $149 [Kickstarter (non-affiliated link)](https://www.kickstarter.com/projects/hidizs/ap80-pro-max-all-in-one-hi-res-streaming-music-player).

 General Information
 ===